MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.UX.AccChecker.DisabledResults

 This event is triggered when the Accessibility Checker gets disabled for the opened document.
 This event is used to understand the instances when the Office Accessibility checker gets disabled, due to a legacy or unsupported Office document.
-The disabled status of the Accessibility checker allows Microsoft to understand how often a document cannot be scanned, and to assist users in allowing the scanning of such documents – by upconverting the document to a modern file format.
+The disabled status of the Accessibility checker allows Microsoft to understand how often a document can't be scanned, and to assist users in allowing the scanning of such documents – by upconverting the document to a modern file format.
 This helps to create a more inclusive workplace and classroom environment for people with disabilities.

 The following fields are collected: